 Cardno also expect that a Type 10 WWPS will be required next to Verita Road opposite Humble Close.
-Sewer requirements are shown in Appendix B of the Servicing Assessment.
+Sewer requirements are shown in the Servicing Assessment.

 3.8.3 Power Infrastructure

 Western Power is the governing authority for the management and production of power within this area.